TeachmanLab/MTData/README.md

 B\ Open [form_name]_[date].csv, append the data we have into it, one by one.

 C\ Keep the raw data, and then send back delete commend one by one?

-C\ Close file, Log down the action and output to log.txt.
+D\ Close file, Log down the action and output to log.txt.
 If there is an error, email me.